Jian87/Just-For-Fun/README.md

 Two ways:
 1, download the whole files.
-2, onlye download the index.html file.
+2, only download the index.html file.

 Just click it and choose your favoriate browser to display.